The History of ECP Therapy

 To bring External Counter Pulsation Therapy to a broader community in Western New York, Sterling HC Management is founded.
 The first Sterling Heart Care Site is opened.

-Along with Medical ECP of Western New York, Sterling HC Management opens the first Sterling Heart Care site in Buffalo, New York located at 4330 Maple Rd. in Amherst, NY 14226.
+Along with Medical ECP of Western New York, Sterling HC Management opens the first Sterling Heart Care site in Buffalo, New York located at 4330 Maple Rd. in Buffalo, NY 14226.